Generic name: Methylene Blue [ METH-i-leen-bloo ]

-- Talk with your doctor if you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with this medicine, like certain drugs that are used for low mood (depression), other mental or mood problems, or migraine headaches.
-There are many drugs that must not be taken with methylene blue or for some time before this medicine is started.
+- Talk with your doctor if you take any drugs (prescription or OTC, natural products, vitamins) that must not be taken with methylene blue, like certain drugs that are used for low mood (depression), other mental or mood problems, or migraine headaches.
+There are many drugs that must not be taken with methylene blue or for some time before methylene blue is started.
 Ask your doctor or pharmacist.

 Uses of Methylene Blue: